Find a Lender-Approved Local Conveyancer in Hull

 • Kingston Solicitors, 153 Spring Bank, Hull, North Humberside, HU3 1BN

-The list below is a small selection of solicitors in Hull practicing in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including planning applications and appeals
+The list below is a small selection of solicitors in Hull practicing in commercial conveyancing in Hull.
+This could include advice on commercial leases including all matters relating to landlord and tenant law

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.